 Beats me.
 That's just the kind of sui generis fellow Frank was.

-For the next few days, I'll be including these quotations herein, with references whenever possible.
+For the next few days, I'll be including these quotations herein.

 Here am I, Father Christmas; well you know it,